yasulab/rackschool/README.md

 License
 -------
-All source included in this repository follows the license of [Ruby Koan](http://rubykoans.com/).
+All sources included in this repository follows the license of [Ruby Koans](http://rubykoans.com/).